ibm-cloud-docs/openwhisk/openwhisk_actions.md

         ```
         {: pre}

-    **Note**: The bundle file that is built by `webpack` supports only JavaScript dependencies.
+    The bundle file that is built by `webpack` supports only JavaScript dependencies.
 Action invocations might fail if the bundle depends on binary dependencies because this is not included with the file `bundle.js`.
+    {: tip}

 ## Creating Python actions
 {: #creating-python-actions}